pipilavvy/seeweedfs/Optimization.md

 For leveldb, the writes is about 10.4MB/s, 10.4K files/s
 For in-memory, it is a tiny bit faster, not statistically different.
 But I am using SSD, and os buffer cache also affect the numbers.
 So your results may be different.

+Note: BoltDB has a limit that the max db size is 256MB on 32bit systems.

 ## Insert with your own keys

 The file id generation is actually pretty trivial and you could use your own way to generate the file keys.